Deeper Roots | Season 2, Episode 8: John Wisconsin

 Thanks to Jeanne and the Firefly Coffeehouse for hosting us for episode two of Inside Wisconsin’s Deeper Roots with Blain’s Farm and Fleet.
 If you’d like to learn more about Jeanne and the Firefly Coffeehouse and to see what their current cheese board selections are, visit their website.
 For more episodes of Deeper Roots, check out the Deeper Roots blog posts or Inside Wisconsin’s YouTube channel and subscribe.

-Read More September 18, 2025 | Blain's Farm & FleetDeeper Roots goes to Crystal Lakes Golf Course in Plymouth, WI to talk with Tyler Luedtke, the 23 year old owner of the course.
+Read More January 26, 2023 | Blain's Farm & FleetDeeper Roots goes to Crystal Lakes Golf Course in Plymouth, WI to talk with Tyler Luedtke, the 23 year old owner of the course.

-Read More April 20, 2023 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor visits Jane's Journey Home for Dogs, a sanctuary focused on providing a happy life for aging dogs.
+Read More August 24, 2023 | Blain's Farm & FleetIn this episode of Deeper Roots, discover Wisconsin's oldest and smallest burger stand, Wedl's.
+Watch Trevor learn a crash course on burgers.

-Read More May 18, 2023 | Blain's Farm & Fleet
+Read More July 24, 2025 | Blain's Farm & Fleet